BerkSpar/mastery-viewer-lol/README.md

 # Mastery Visualizer LoL

 <h3>What is it?</h3>
-It is a program that uses <b>League of Legends API</b> to show your main champion and your stats by nickname.
+It is a program that uses <b>League of Legends API</b> to show your main champion and your mastery points by nickname.

 <h3>How to code</h3>